 The fraudulent act could be committed against a financial institution or against the seller of a home who agrees to take part of the down payment as a loan to the buyer.

-Insurance Fraud in Minneapolis, or St. Paul, Minnesota
+Insurance Fraud in Minnesota

 Insurance fraud can occur when people apply for insurance, when third parties sell policies, or when a claim is filed.
 For example, some people inflate the value of a property they own to lower the premium.
 Other people will try to inflate the cost of repairing damage to their vehicle after an accident and pocket the difference or split it with the mechanic who agreed to participate.